Case Study: Enterprise Architecture Framework

 Business Aspect defined a pragmatic implementation of elements of a narrow TOGAF meta model and capability model based views with a strong emphasis on simple uses of Value Based Strategic decision making using Balanced Scorecard and Strategy Maps.

-Within two weeks Business Aspect had defined an integrated strategy to business to technology architectural approach that fosters transparency and a shared vision between the IT and executive teams.
+Business Aspect defined an integrated strategy that addressed a business to technology architectural approach that fosters transparency and a shared vision between the IT and executive teams.
 We were also able to show how this can be developed and maintained at a low cost whilst manifestly offering high value by enabling better informed investment decisions.

 This exercise has given the Department of Education, as well as the executive team, increased confidence in how they assess and prioritise IT projects.